European nations accuse Russia of natural gas 'blackmail'

-WARSAW, Poland (AP) — Polish and Bulgarian leaders accused Moscow of using natural gas to blackmail their countries after Russia's state-controlled energy company said it would stop supplying the two European nations Wednesday.
+WARSAW, Poland (AP) — Polish and Bulgarian leaders accused Moscow of using natural gas to blackmail their countries after Russia's state-controlled energy company stopped supplying their countries with gas Wednesday.
+European Union leaders echoed those comments and were holding an emergency meeting on the Russian move.

-The gas cutoff came after Russian President Vladimir Putin said last month that "unfriendly" countries would need to start paying for gas in rubles, Russia's currency, which Bulgaria and Poland refused to do.
+The gas cutoff to Poland and Bulgaria came after Russian President Vladimir Putin said that "unfriendly" countries would need to start paying for gas in rubles, Russia's currency, which Bulgaria and Poland refused to do.

 Bulgaria said Tuesday that it also was informed by Gazprom that the country's gas supplies would end at the same time.